navveenb/lean-agentic-ai/lean-agentic-design-thinking/building-upon-lean-patterns.md

-# Day 17 – Building Upon the Lean Patterns
+# Building Upon the Lean Patterns
 *A Living Layer of Design Patterns for Evolving Agent Behavior*

 ---

 ### Overview

-So far in Week 2, we've covered foundational **design thinking principles** for Lean Agentic Systems — from avoiding loops and optimizing memory to managing cost, carbon, and decision complexity.
+So far we've covered foundational **design thinking principles** for Lean Agentic Systems — from avoiding loops and optimizing memory to managing cost, carbon, and decision complexity.

 These were **base patterns** — foundational building blocks for designing lean workflows and orchestrations.